 We keep the same setting of \cref{sec:num_sensitivity} and we compare the results of our estimator with a maximum likelihood estimator.
 In particular, in \cite{Kas90} the MLE for the interacting particles system with continuous observations is rigorously derived.
 Since for large values of $N$ all the particles are approximately independent and identically distributed and we are assuming to observe only one particle, we replace the sample mean with the expectation with respect to the invariant measure, i.e., $\bar X_t^N = 0$, and we ignore the sum over all the particles.
 We then discretize the integrals in the formulation obtaining a modified MLE

-In \cref{fig:comparison_OU_MLE} we repeat the estimation for different values of $\Delta = 0.01 \cdot 2^i$, for $i = 0, \ldots, 5$, and we observe that, differently from our estimator, the MLE is unbiased only for small values of the sampling rate $\Delta$, hence when the discrete observations approximate well the continuous trajectory.
+In \cref{fig:comparison_OU_MLE} we fix the final time $T = 1000$ and we repeat the estimation for different values of $\Delta = 0.01 \cdot 2^i$ with $i = 0, \ldots, 5$.
+We observe that, differently from our estimator, the MLE is unbiased only for small values of the sampling rate $\Delta$, i.e., when the discrete observations approximate well the continuous trajectory.
 Notice also that, as highlighted by the numerical experiments, our estimator $\widehat \theta_{M,N}^1$ and the MLE $\widetilde \theta_{M,N}^{\mathrm{MLE}}$ defined respectively in \eqref{eq:estimator_OU} and \eqref{eq:MLE_OU} coincide in the limit of vanishing $\Delta$.
 In fact, we can rewrite equation \eqref{eq:estimator_OU} as

 observe that the fraction in the argument of the logarithm is $\mathcal O (\Delta)$ and employ the asymptotic expansion $\log(1 + x) \sim x$ for $x = o(1)$.